 IHPI is the nation’s largest university-based group of health services researchers, working together across diverse disciplines to solve complex and timely health challenges that refuse simple definition or confinement within a single field of study.
-IHPI unites nearly 600 faculty across 14 U-M schools and colleges, strategically aligning broad expertise to respond to vital questions within healthcare policy and practice.
+IHPI unites 600+ faculty across 15 U-M schools and colleges on the Ann Arbor campus, and several units on the Flint and Dearborn campuses, strategically aligning broad expertise to respond to vital questions within healthcare policy and practice.

 Our Mission & Vision